InnerPulse/InnerPulse/README.md

 🎓 &nbsp;I'm currently studying for a Full Stack Web Developer at Software University.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can email me at stoev95pd@gmail.com!
-I'll try to respond as soon as I can.
 <br>